UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 For Ellis, the rivalry with French Catholics for the island presumably reminded him of Tahiti where he began his missionary career.
 Tahiti had been declared a French protectorate in 1842, although Huahine where Ellis also lived, remained independent, at least in 1856.

 Ellis received a visit from the family of a (Christian) friend who had died shortly after he left in 1854.
 Ellis took ‘a small likeness of my friend’ out of his portfolio and handed to his father, who looked at it and wept.
 His mother kissed the photograph, weeping silently, but profusely for several minutes.
 He then gave a full-length portrait to the man’s widow who also wept.
-After they all cried together, Ellis offered to give them one of the photographs, but they asked him to frame to better preserve their relative’s memory.[^⁠78]
+After they all cried together, Ellis offered to give them one of the photographs, but they asked him to frame it to better preserve their relative’s memory.[^⁠78]

 Ellis was soon visited by an officer from the Royal Court to discusse the gifts he had brought.
 Although of interest to the officers, the electric telegraph had already been dismissed by the Queen.
 When they talked about photography, he told Ellis that the Queen and some of other people had the idea that ‘if their likenesses were taken they would soon die; that the likeness resembled the spirit of a person, and when that was gone said, “Why what is there left?”.[^⁠79]